BCG-X-Official/facet/sphinx/source/contribution_guide.rst

 - `imgmath <https://www.sphinx-doc.org/en/master/usage/extensions/math.html>`_ to render
   math expressions in doc strings.
 Note that a local latex installation is required (e.g., `MiKTeX <https://miktex.org/>`_ for Windows).

-Before building the documentation ensure the ``facet-develop`` environment is active as the documentation build has a number of key dependencies specified in the ``environment.yml`` file, specifically:

-- ``sphinx``
-- ``pydata-sphinx-theme``
-- ``nbsphinx``
-- ``sphinx-autodoc-typehints``

-To generate the Sphinx documentation, run ``python make.py html`` from within ``/sphinx``.
-By default this will clean any previous build.
-The generated Sphinx documentation for FACET can then be found at ``sphinx/build/html``.

-Documentation versioning is managed via the release process - see the section on Building and releasing FACET below.

 README